The Beurling-Selberg Box Minorant Problem via Linear Programming Bounds: Main Results

 The quantity $\Delta(N)$ may not be well defined for some $N$, in this case we define $\Delta(N)=0$.
 Lemma \ref{slice} shows that if $\Delta(N_0)$ is well-defined (that is $\Delta(N_0)>0$), then it is well defined for all $N\leq N_0$.
 One can also verify that $\Delta(N)>0$ if and only if $\nu(N)>0$ and

 Thus, they vanish for the first time at the same dimension.
 Poisson summation shows that $\Delta(N)\leq 1$ for all $N$ and thus $\Delta(1)=1$.
 A priori, the existence of extremizers for the $\Delta(N)$ problem is not guaranteed since an extremizing sequence may blow-up inside the box $Q_N$.
-The next theorem shows that $\Delta(N)$ behaves similarly to $\nu(N)$ for $N\geq 2$. { \begin{theorem} The following statements hold. \begin{enumerate}[$(i)$] \item There exists a constant $B_N\geq 1$, depending only on $N$, such that if $F(\bx)$ is admissible for the $\Delta(N)$ problem then $F(\bx)\leq B_N$ for all $x\in Q_N$. \item If $\Delta(N)>0$, then there exists a $\Delta(N)$-admissible function $F(\bx)$ such that
+The next theorem shows that $\Delta(N)$ behaves similarly to $\nu(N)$ for $N\geq 2$.